scalalandio/chimney/docs/docs/under-the-hood.md

 !!! example

     ```scala
-    source.withFieldConst(_.a, ...).withFieldRenamed(_.b, _.c).transform
+    source.withFieldConst(_.a, ???).withFieldRenamed(_.b, _.c).transform
     // has a Cfg type like
     TransformerCfg.FieldRenamed[fieldBType, fieldCType, TransformerCfg.FieldConst[fieldAType, TransformerCfg.Empty]]
     // Let's not dive into how field names are represented.
     ```

 This type is built by whitebox macros (on Scala 2) or transparent inline def (Scala 3) - macros would read the tree of